What are the principles to follow in a Staff meeting?

 Rule #2 – Be Punctual

 Time is gold.
 No one should have to wait for you.
-By arriving on time to staff meetings, it goes beyond just showing respect for others’ time; it reflects your commitment, professionalism, and dedication to your work.
+By arriving on time for staff meetings, it goes beyond just showing respect for others' time; it reflects your commitment, professionalism, and dedication to your work.
 It also ensures that important topics are addressed without unnecessary delays or disruptions.

 Rule #3 – Participate Actively